Jcouls29/LaTeX-Workshop/README.md

 [![Percentage of issues still open](https://isitmaintained.com/badge/open/James-Yu/LaTeX-Workshop.svg)](https://github.com/James-Yu/LaTeX-Workshop/issues)

-LaTeX Workshop is an extension for [Visual Studio Code](https://code.visualstudio.com/), aiming to provide all-in-one features and utilities for LaTeX typesetting with Visual Studio Code.
+Zed Workshop is an extension for [Visual Studio Code](https://code.visualstudio.com/), aiming to provide all-in-one features and utilities for Z-Notation typesetting with Visual Studio Code.

 ## Features

-- Build LaTeX (including BibTeX) to PDF automatically on save.
+- Build Z to PDF automatically on save.
 - View PDF on-the-fly (in VS Code or browser).
 - Direct and reverse SyncTeX.
-Click to jump between location in `.tex` source and PDF and vice versa.
+Click to jump between location in `.zed` source and PDF and vice versa.
-- Intellisense, including completions for bibliography keys (`\cite{}`) and labels (`\ref{}`).
-- Syntax highlighting (colorized code) for `.tex` / `.bib` files and more.
+- Syntax highlighting (colorized code) for `.zed`.
 - LaTeX log parser, with errors and warnings in LaTeX build automatically reported in VS Code.
-- Real-time linting of LaTeX with ChkTeX to pick up common LaTeX issues as you type.
+- Real-time linting of Zed with ChkTeX to pick up common LaTeX issues as you type.
   - Code Actions (automatic fixes) are offered for many issues found by ChkTeX.

 ## Requirements

 - LaTeX distribution in system PATH.
 For example, [TeX Live](https://www.tug.org/texlive/).
   - Please note [MikTeX](https://miktex.org/) does not ship with SyncTeX.
 See [this link](http://tex.stackexchange.com/questions/338078/how-to-get-synctex-for-windows-to-allow-atom-pdf-view-to-synch#comment877274_338117) for a possible solution.
+- Perl (for `latexmk` to work)
 - _Optional_: [Set your LaTeX toolchain](#toolchain) (LaTeX Workshop should just work out of the box for users with `latexmk` installed).

 ## Installation

-Installing LaTeX Workshop is simple.
-You can find it in [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), or simply run `ext install latex-workshop` in VS Code Quick Open (`ctrl`/`cmd` + `P`).
+Installing Zed Workshop is simple.
+You can find it in [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), or simply run `ext install zed-workshop` in VS Code Quick Open (`ctrl`/`cmd` + `P`).

 Alternatively, you can check out this repository and copy it to the VS Code local extensions folder:
 - Windows `%USERPROFILE%\.vscode\extensions`